vigetlabs/jmapping/README.markdown

     using something other then just string data in the category, such as an object with multiple data attributes it's self.
     The object values for the associated category key or the function should return one of three data types:
-    1. A string, this will be used to create a default GIcon with the string as the image source.
+    1. A string, this will be used as the image source for the marker icon.
-    2. A GIcon, this will be used as the icon for the GMarker object.
+    2. A [google.maps.MarkerImage](http://code.google.com/apis/maps/documentation/javascript/reference.html#MarkerImage), this will be used as the icon for the Marker object.
-    3. An object that has [valid options for a MarkerIconOptions object](http://gmaps-utility-library.googlecode.com/svn/trunk/mapiconmaker/1.1/docs/reference.html).
+    3. An object that has [valid options for a StyledIcon object](http://google-maps-utility-library-v3.googlecode.com/svn/trunk/styledmarker/docs/reference.html#StyledIconOptions).
-    If you use this third you may specify an additional `style` option out of ("Marker", "LabeledMarker",  or "FlatIcon").
-    By default "Marker" style is used.
-    These correspond to the types of Marker Icons provided by the MapIconMaker library (see their docs for more detail).
 * `default_zoom_level`:
-  * *Default*: *N/A*
+  * *Default*: `9`
   * Use this option to set the default zoom level for your map.
 Normally, zoom level is set dynamically based on the position of locations being mapped.
 But, in some cases, like viewing a single mapped location, you may wish to set a default zoom level.
 Zoom level values should be between 1 and 20.
 Neighborhood level is approximately 15.
+* `force_zoom_level`:
+  * *Default*: *N/A*
+  * This will force the map to **always** be rendered at this zoom level.

 Object API